pihawking/Embrace/README.md

 It has majorly 3 users:
 1. Admin:
-  1. Takes care of classes and rescheduling.
-  2. Has overall control of the system.
+  i.
+Takes care of classes and rescheduling. ii.
+Has overall control of the system.